A major pizza the pie.

 “We talk about the fact that it really doesn’t matter where you’ve been, what matters is where you’re going.
 It matters more what you do today and tomorrow than what you’ve done yesterday,” Scott said in a recent interview.

 So far, the Svenson's recipe for success seems to be paying off.
-MOD Pizza reported $70.5 million in earnings in the first half of 2016, a 168% increase over the same period the year before and announced plans to open at least 50 more restaurants.
+MOD Pizza reported $152 million in revenue in 2016, doubling 2015's reported revenue.
 Any way you slice it, that's a real Washington State success story.